VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ```
 ## Install

-You can easily add the Crypto Library or SDK dependency to your project, just follow the examples below.
+You can easily add the Crypto Library or SDK dependency to your project, just follow the examples below:

 ```
 PM> Install-Package Virgil.Crypto